Fentanyl: Detection for harm reduction purposes

 Fentanyl and fentanyl analogues can be qualitatively detected in drug samples using commercially available fentanyl testing strips or spot reagents.
 Following the principles of harm reduction, this test is to be used directly on drug samples as opposed to urine.
-To prepare a sample for testing, approximately 10 mg of the drug should be diluted into 1 teaspoon, or 5 mL, of water.
+To prepare a sample for testing, approximately 10 mg of the drug should be diluted into of water.
 Research in Dr. Lieberman's lab at the University of Notre Dame has reported false positive results on BTNX fentanyl testing strips with methamphetamine, MDMA, and diphenhydramine.
 The sensitivity and specificity of fentanyl test strips vary depending on the concentration of fentanyl tested, particularly from 10 to 250 ng/mL.

 Synthesis

 Fentanyl is a 4-anilinopiperidine class synthetic opioid.
 The synthesis of Fentanyl is accomplished by one of four main methods as reported in the scientific literature: the Janssen, Siegfried, Gupta, or Suh method.